 Zero Tolerance (ZT)

 Communicare RPC provides assessment and prevention education to persons under the age of 21 who are identified by law enforcement and the court system as driving with a blood alcohol ocntent of .02-.08 or under the influence of other substances that impair the ability to drive.
 The young person must follow through with the recommendations of both their court agreement and the EIP, which includes paying all fees or attending a treatment program if required.

-Child Therapeutic Rehabilitation is a day treatment program embedded within an educational setting and offering children and teens intensive school-based services.
-CTRP is a five day per week, up to six hour per day, Intensive outpatient psychotherapy service that incorporates intensive mental health treatment venues with community and education services.
+Children's Behavioral Health Programs are day treatment programs embedded within an educational setting and offering children and teens intensive school-based services.
+They are five day per week, up to six hour per day, Intensive outpatient psychotherapy service that incorporates intensive mental health treatment venues with community and education services.
 Children and adolescents referred to the program will be between under 18 years old and involved in school, and are typically at risk for inpatient hospitalization, home bound education services and/or out-of-home placement.
 In addition to small classroom instruction relative to age and educational placement, each consumer’s treatment plan will include group, individual and family psychotherapy, wrap-around service coordination services and psychiatric review with options for medication management.
 Referrals to the program will come from school personnel, The Department of Community Based Services, the court system, private medical and psychiatric providers, and also internally from a consumer’s treatment team at Communicare.
 Length of stay within the program will range from several weeks up to six months, depending on the severity of each consumer’s mental health conditions, and all referrals into the program will be carefully and methodically triaged back into their educational settings.